davidvoye/lite-responsive-template/Home.md

 // Note the use of a variable which can be used elsewhere with minimal upkeep next time the season changes.
 ```

-## Other Naming Conventions
+# Classes & Naming Conventions

 Taking a bit from [SMACSS](http://smacss.com/).

-### Class Prefixes
+## Class Prefixes
-#### .layout-
+### .layout-

+layout- describes a class which fundamentally divides the page into sections.
 ```
-.layout-sidebar // layout- describes a class which fundamentally divides the page into sections.
+.layout-sidebar { display:block; }
 ```
 Most noteably, layout-s are relevant to our various Dreamweaver templates.
 They will typically be applied to the <body> element of a .shtml file according to their template.
 If a structural style from layout-x was required on layout-y, then ideally, .layout-x could be applied to a parent container.
 This reduces redundancy and increases specificity:
 ```